ahungryhipster/ahungryhipster.github.io/_posts/2013-11-12-brunch-at-otaku-south.md

 Otaku South does a great job in terms of presentation.
 Although it is only a pop up restaurant, it's obvious they put a lot of effort into portraying what they believe ramen is about.
 Nashville doesn't have a lot of ethnic food but I think Otaku South is trying to break that barrier.
 I mean, where else can I find ramen that doesn't come from a 35 cent pack anyway?

+##WHEN & WHERE
+Regularly, they're at [The Farmer's Market](http://nashvillefarmersmarket.org) 6-9PM every Wednesday and at [Sloco](https://slocolocal.com) every Thursday 5:30-8PM.
+Follow their Twitter account [@OtakuSouth](https://twitter.com/OtakuSouth) for their next pop up.

 ##WHAT TO GET
 1. Tonkotsu Ramen